Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Introduction

 To address the above questions one can pursue a perturbative interacting spin wave theory approach.
 Within this formalism one constructs the excitations from an ordered ground state that breaks $SU(2)$ symmetry.
 The local spin-flip disperses through the lattice to generate magnon excitations.
 However, the interacting spin wave theory formalism does not allow us to consider quantum entanglement effects and to elucidate its consequence on the RIXS spectrum.
 Thus, to avoid any short comings of accurately considering \emph{both} intrinsic quantum fluctuation and entanglement effects which do not violate $SU(2)$ symmetry, we utilize the Schwinger-boson mean-field theory (SBMFT).
 Within this approach, we introduce the bond spin-flip process as an alternative RIXS scheme.
 We propose that RIXS can induce fluctuations of the resonant valence bond (RVB).
 We introduce average RVB components which captures a bond spin-flip RIXS mechanism that acts in conjuction with the local site single spin-flip UCL RIXS mechanism ~\cite{ghioldi2016rvb,doi:10.1073/pnas.0703293104}.
 Here, the intermediate state spin shake-up process arises from core hole scattering~\cite{PhysRevB.77.134428,PhysRevX.6.021020}.

 The bond spin-flip mechanism is treated within SBMFT.
 This theory maintains the $SU(2)$ symmetry of the Hamiltonian.
 The magnetic state is conceptualized as a combination of an ordered antiferromagnetic background (which dominates) and embedded in it are fluctuating RVB states~\cite{doi:10.1073/pnas.0703293104}.
 Note, our theory focuses exclusively on the AF phase.
 We are not considering phase transitions from an AF state to a full RVB state.
 Since, the spin operators in SBMFT preserves $SU(2)$ symmetry and can be represented as entangled states of two flavors of bosons, each spin-flip will involve the variation of the occupation number of two bosons.
 An extended continuum beyond spin-wave excitation has been predicted within the SBMFT formalism for INS~\cite{ghioldi2016rvb,PhysRevB.105.224404}.
 This theory has explained the satellite intensity of a single-magnon peak, which is due to the linear superposition of the singlet and the triplet excitation contribution~\cite{ghioldi2016rvb}.
 However, the process to generate spin excitations in RIXS is fundamentally different from INS, especially due to the presence of core-hole in the intermediate state.
 Thus, it is important to investigate this issue, separately.
+Next, considering the length of the article, in the following paragraph we summarize the main results of the paper.